tomterado/Current-Projects/README.md

 - [ ] All CryptoZombies written + Tutorial content (Solidity)
 - [ ] Auto Clap on Medium Script (Python)
 - [ ] ~~Simple voting app (Solidity)~~
-- [ ] Use of IPFS to have a decentralised P2P File Sharing system (JS / Solidity)
+- [ ] Use of IPFS to have a decentralised P2P File Sharing system (JS)
 - [ ] Freelancer API grab to get all the latest Blockchain related projects (Python)
 - [ ] Data mapping of the Australian Blockchain ecosystem (JS)